 - That they study something they love and become good at it;

-- That they graduate in four years with the least possible debt; and
+- That they graduate on time with the least possible debt; and

-- That after graduation they launch fulfilling careers or go on to further study.
+- That after graduation they launch successful careers or go on to graduate studies.

 Right now, though, I am focused on the year ahead.
 It's off—as always—to a great start, and I wish you the best for 2017-2018.
 Thank you for what you do each and every day to help make Oneonta all that we want it to be.
 Let’s work together to make this the best year ever!